Test (TST)(이)란

 Educational Purposes

-TST serves as an educational tool for individuals learning about cryptocurrency transactions, wallet management, and blockchain technology.
-Students and newcomers can practice sending, receiving, and managing digital assets without the fear of losing actual funds.
-This hands-on experience is invaluable for understanding how blockchain networks operate in real-world scenarios.
+TST tokens are valuable educational tools for individuals learning about cryptocurrency and blockchain technology.
+Students and newcomers can practice sending, receiving, and managing digital assets without financial risk.
+This hands-on experience helps users understand wallet management, transaction fees, and blockchain mechanics before engaging with actual cryptocurrencies.

 토크노믹스는 Test (TST) 의 공급량, 분배 방식, 생태계 내 활용도 등 경제적 모델을 설명합니다. 총 공급량, 유통량, 팀·투자자·커뮤니티에 대한 토큰 할당과 같은 요소들은 시장 행태 형성에 주요한 역할을 합니다.